 Pre-settlement funding is for these situations.
 It is a risk-free cash advance on the money you expect to recover from your claim or lawsuit.
 So legal funding company will only expect repayment if you successfully win or settle your claim.

 The crucial parts of qualifying are having a lawyer and a claim, whether it be against the motorist or their auto insurance policy.
 So you can apply to start your financial recovery early™ and get the help you need.
-Give us a call anytime for an individualized free consultation to see how you can qualify.
+Call us anytime for a free consultation to see how you can qualify for pre-settlement funding for a car accident or other type of personal injury case.

 About the Author